Controlled Document workflows can be created and edited in two places.

 Document publishing workflows have two main elements:

 Multiple rounds can be added and multiple users can be added to each round.
-Each round can be set to be finished when any one of the users completes their authorisation request or only if all users listed have authorised the document.
 Each round is numbered and users can be added in the same way as in review workflows.

 This step generates a task for the people listed and the same rules to require all or just one to sign off can be applied.
 The approval step can be treated as the last authorisation or as a sign-off by other stakeholders.
 The approvers’ names will take precedence over previous authorisers as the ones who signed off the document.